 - Whole-Grade Acceleration: Gifted learners skip a grade in accordance with district policy.

-- Independent Study: Gifted learners research a topic of interest and create an original product at the teacher's discretion.
+- Independent Study: Gifted learners research a topic of interest and create an original product.

-- Special Counseling Services: School guidance counselors consult with the GT Director to identify and service students who may struggle with undue stress, perfectionism, super-sensitivities, or overexcitabilities.
+- Special Counseling Services: School guidance counselors consult with Gifted Services to identify and service students who may struggle with undue stress, perfectionism, super-sensitivities, or overexcitabilities.
 All Marshall County School District guidance counselors and the GT Director have completed training to be able to counsel gifted learners.

-Progress of growth is continuous as teachers and gifted services work together to benefit gifted students.
-We meet monthly for GT/RtI meeting to discuss individual student progress, student needs, provide consultation, and support differentiation occurring in the general education classrooms.
+Progress of growth is continuous as teachers and Gifted Services work together to support gifted students.
+We meet periodically for GT/RtI meetings to discuss individual student progress, student needs, provide consultation, and support differentiation occurring in the general education classrooms.
 Progress is reported at the end of each semester and is available on the Parent Portal on Infinite Campus.

 Please direct questions or concerns to any of the following: